Disentangling generalization and memorization in large language models using chess: Framework validity and scope

 \section{Framework validity and scope}

-Our experimental framework rests on five foundational pillars: (I) the operational definition of intelligence, (II) the reference world of chess, (III) the creation of different position types, (IV) the approximation of training distribution proximity, and the (V) reliance on engine-based evaluation.
+Our experimental framework rests on five foundational pillars: (I) the reference world of chess, (II) the creation of different position types, (III) the approximation of training distribution proximity, and the (IV) reliance on engine-based evaluation, and (V) the interplay of tokenization and generalization.
 Each introduces specific constraints and abstractions.
 We explicitly delineate the scope of our claims below to address potential validity concerns regarding the use of chess as a proxy for general reasoning.